suleyj/Product-feedback/README.md

 # Product-feedback

 A full-stack product feedback application built with **React (client)** and **Node.js / Express (server)**.
-Users can submit feedback, comment, upvote ideas, and interact with product requests in a collaborative way.
+Users can submit feedback, comment, and interact with product requests in a collaborative way.

 ---